Generalised Bayesian Inference for Discrete Intractable Likelihood: Background

 \paragraph{Simulation-Based Methods} One class of intractable statistical models that has been explored in detail are models for which it is possible to simulate data $\bm{x}$ conditional on the parameter $\theta$.
 A well-known approach to inference in this class of models is the exchange algorithm of \citet{Moller2006} and \citet{Murray2006}, which constructs a Markov chain on an extended state space for which the standard Bayesian posterior occurs as a marginal.
 Simulation of the Markov chain requires both exact simulation from the statistical model and evaluation of $\tilde{p}_\theta(\bm{x})$.
 Further methodological development has been focused on removing the requirement to evaluate $\tilde{p}_\theta(\bm{x})$, with approximate Bayesian computation \citep{Marin2012}, Bayesian synthetic likelihood \citep{Price2018}, MMD-Bayes \citep{Cherief-Abdellatif2019,pacchiardi2021generalized} and the posterior boostrap \citep{Dellaporta2022} emerging as likelihood-free methods, which require only that data can be simulated.
 Unfortunately, for many statistical models of discrete data, exact simulation \citep[the state-of-the-art being e.g.][]{propp1998coupling} from the model is impractical.

-\paragraph{Markov Chain-Based Methods} Another pragmatic approach is to substitute exact simulations with approximate simulations, such as obtained from a Markov chain that leaves the posterior invariant.
-This idea has been demonstrated to work in specific instances; see \citet{liang2010double,caimo2011bayesian,everitt2012bayesian} or the review of \citet{park2018bayesian}.
+\paragraph{Markov Chain-Based Methods} Another pragmatic approach is to substitute exact simulations with approximate simulations, such as obtained from a Markov chain.
+This idea works in specific instances; see the review of \citet{park2018bayesian}.
 The main drawback of these approaches, as far as this paper is concerned, is that they require the design of a rapidly mixing Markov chain on a possibly large (or infinite) discrete set.
 As such, these methods require bespoke implementations for each class of statistical model considered, and for many models of interest appropriate Markov chains have yet to be developed.
 Thus Markov chain-based methods do not represent a general solution to discrete intractable likelihood.

 \paragraph{Russian Roulette} The pseudo-marginal approach justifies replacing the intractable likelihood $p_\theta(\bm{x})$ with a positive unbiased estimator $\hat{p}_\theta(\bm{x})$ of the likelihood in the context of a Metropolis--Hastings algorithm \citep{andrieu2009pseudo}.
-The practical difficulty of this approach is to construct a positive unbiased estimator. \citet{Lyne2015} proposed the Russian roulette estimator for intractable statistical models, a simulation technique from the physics literature \citep{carter1975particle} which involves random truncation of the sum (or of an integral in the continuous context) defining the normalising constant.
+The practical difficulty of this approach is to construct a positive unbiased estimator. \citet{Lyne2015} proposed the Russian roulette estimator for intractable statistical models, a simulation technique from the physics literature which involves random truncation of the sum (or of an integral in the continuous context) defining the normalising constant.
 The Russian roulette estimator is unbiased but is not guaranteed to be positive, meaning that post hoc re-weighting of the Markov chain sample path is required.
-The ergodicity of Russian roulette has not, to the best of our knowledge, been theoretically studied \citep[see the discussion in][]{wei2017markov}.
+The ergodicity of Russian roulette has not, to the best of our knowledge, been theoretically studied.
 Further, the mixing time of the Markov chain is known to be sensitive to the variance of $\hat{p}_\theta(\bm{x})$, which can be large for estimators based on random truncation (especially when there is no clear a priori ordering for the summands, which can occur in the discrete context).
 As such, the pseudo-marginal approach does not at present represent a general computational solution to intractable likelihood.